lhy11009/aspectLib/README.md

 I made use of the previous script I used for create a single case (Cases.py), and write a new script Group.py.
 In this new scripts, I read in a json file with the configurations and write a bundle of json case-configuring files for interfaces defined in Cases.py.

+## Cooperate with other models / analytic results / laws

 ### Cooperate with Hefesto

 I wrote a python script "PostHefesto.py"